 Forest Floor - Text by M. Alan Kazlev The lowest layer of a rainforest, extending from the ground to about a meter in height.
 This layer is teeming with animal life, including insects, mammals, and ground birds.

-Goo, Pink - Text by M. Alan Kazlev A curious, disparaging term for the human race as it spread out across the galaxy, replicating and filling every available niche.
+Goo, Pink - Text by M. Alan Kazlev A curious disparaging term for the human species, in reference to the fact that it as has spread out across the galaxy, replicating and filling available niches.

 Great Dying - Text by M. Alan Kazlev Name given to the human-caused mass-extinction of a large proportion of baseline life and biodiversity on Old Earth; one of the six great extinction events on Earth (the others being the end Ordovician, Late Devonian, end Permian, end Triassic, and end Cretaceous).
 Only the end-Permian extinction is considered worse in estimated number of species and groups of organisms that died out.